All Episodes

 And as of last night, it was supposedly beaten back.

-Brian York has a piece on it at the uh at the Washington examiner, despite reports of a compromise, there is still substantial unhappiness among many delegates to the convention over a package of party rules changes proposed by the Romney campaign.
+Despite reports of a compromise, there is still substantial unhappiness among many delegates to the convention over a package of party rules changes proposed by the Romney campaign.

 The fight could break into the open today as delegates debate various proposals to resolve the conflict.

-Now the the short version of the story is that the changes would give the party's presidential nominee more control over how individual states choose their delegates to go to the convention.
+Now, the short version of the story is that the changes would give the party's presidential nominee more control over how individual states choose their delegates to go to the convention.

-Now, in this cycle, there have been a lot of fights in some states as Ron Paul supporters didn't win any primaries or caucuses, tried to exploit local rules so that he could have some delegates on the floor at the convention and thus try to influence things that happened.
+Now, in this cycle, there have been a lot of fights in some states as Ron Paul supporters, didn't win any primaries or caucuses, tried to exploit local rules so that he could have some delegates on the floor at the convention and thus try to influence things that happened.

-If the proposed new rules had been in effect this year, for example, Romney, as the nominee would have had significant control over the delegate selection process.
+If the proposed new rules had been in effect this year, for example, Romney, as the nominee, would have had significant control over the delegate selection process.

-And the latest is that while it was apparently beat back yesterday, they're trying again in an end run that's that's not ostensibly the the same rules change that was being attempted yesterday.
+And the latest is that while it was apparently beat back yesterday, they're trying again in an end run that's that's not ostensibly the same rules change that was being attempted yesterday.

-But the details here are not really important.
+The details here are not really important.

 And folks, it's very simple.